felixhaeberle/kirby3-webp/README.md

 ```

 ## Getting started
-After installing and activating the plugin, you need to **serve webp files to the frontend** woth your server configuration.
+After installing and activating the plugin, you need to **serve webp files to the frontend** with your server configuration.

 ### Apache
 Add the following to your `.htaccess`: